aave/aip/content/aips/PRICE-FEEDS-UPDATE-AAVE-V2-V3-04-05-2023.md

   - 62.06% have between 0.1% and 0.5% difference
   - 2.03% is between 0.5% and 1%

+We also additionally double-checked all points of centralisation of MaticX to be sure that no on-chain manipulation of rates is possible.

 - **stMatic Historical Feeds Comparison**: Comparing the answers from the current feed with the new one for the last 327 days (since CL feed was deployed) with a 4-hour step gave the following results:
   - 95.39% of results differ for less than 0.1%
   - 4.5% have between 0.1% and 0.5% difference
   - 0.11% is between 0.5% and 1%

+All points of centralisation of stMatic were also checked to be sure that on-chain manipulation of rates is impossible.

 ## References